sandysandy/dmca-app/readme.md

 Published on February 27th, 2015 • Intermediate

 So far, the main "notices" overview page is simply returning JSON.
 We clearly don't want that, so let's provide a nice table display, sot that the user may track all of the take-down requests that they've filed.

+#Episode 12 - Everything Else
+Published on March 2nd, 2015 • Intermediate

+It's the final episode of this series, so we have a bunch to do!
+We'll begin by working on various loose ends.
+Toward the end of the episode, we'll take a break from our PHP, and write some JavaScript to allow for AJAX form submissions and such.

+Thanks for coming along for the ride!
+Feel free to take it from here, and add more functionality.